 Home-brewed kombucha is a healthy and delicious way to increase digestion and get some healthy fermented foods into the diet.
 Kombucha contains about .5-1% of naturally occurring alcohol from the fermentation process, and I’ve heard different varieties of kombucha (such as Jun kombucha) can have even more.
 Even store-bought kombucha has small amounts of alcohol in it.

 Sure, kombucha contains a small amount of alcohol from the natural fermentation process, but so do other fermented foods like traditional sauerkraut, fermented fruits, and fermented veggies.
-Fermented foods are very healthy for the body as they not only increase the foods nutritional value but its probiotic and enzyme content too!
+Fermented foods are very healthy for the body as they increase the food’s nutritional value and its probiotic and enzyme content too!

-Ripe bananas off-gas a large amount of ethanol due to their natural alcohol content.
+Ripe bananas off-gas a large amount of ethanol due to their natural alcohol content — about .5g per 100g of banana (Gorgus et al., 2016).
 This is why it’s recommended to store bananas separately from other fruits, or they’ll cause them to ripen too quickly and spoil.
 The amount of alcohol per dose of tincture is less than what’s found in a ripe banana.
 I don’t know about you, but my little guy can down a lot of bananas!

 Even beverages like orange juice have been found to have levels of alcohol worth mentioning.
 And you may not drink soda, but back in 2012, popular cola brands like Coca-Cola and Pepsi were found to have trace amounts of alcohol in them as well.

-As you can see, alcohol is a natural part of the fermentation and ripening processes that go on in many of our foods.
-With this being said, you can see how easy it is to consume small amounts of alcohol on a daily basis.
+As you can see, alcohol is a natural part of the fermentation and ripening processes in many foods.
+With this being said, you can see how easy it is to consume small amounts of alcohol daily.

 How Much Alcohol Is A Child Ingesting From A Tincture?